oshea-2000/full-metal-jacket/README.md

 When recruits fail, Hartman has options:

 - **🤐 The Mississippi** — Count to X using a humiliating word relevant to their crime.
 Not "Mississippi" — something like "I-FORGOT-TO-RUN-MY-TESTS-LIKE-A-CHIMPANZEE".
-Burns real tokens as punishment.
 - **📝 Lines** — Write a specific line X times before resuming work.
 - **🚽 Latrine Duty** — Removed from coding.
 Must write documentation.
 - **🧎 Apology Tour** — Must `sendMessage` each teammate with a formal apology.